 Despite the increasing media coverage on the global stage in recent years, China still remains as a mysterious country for many business professionals.

 characteristics, a list of Dos and Don’ts can be extremely confusing.
 Therefore, the ability to navigate the complexities of cultural differences plays a key role in today’s business

-Intercultural Training: Germany
+Intercultural Communication Training: China/ Germany